-- 1. The Condensed Master Programme consists of at least 75 EC: 30 EC subjects and 45 EC for the master's final project. - 2.
-Students admitted to the Condensed Master Programme may be granted exemption for some of the compulsory subjects of the MME track. - 3.
+- 1. The Condensed Master Programme consists of at least 75 EC: 30 EC subjects and 45 EC for the final master's assignment. - 2.
+Student admitted to the Condensed Master Programme may be granted exemption for some of the compulsory subjects of the MME track. - 3.
 At least 5 EC in optional subjects must be included in the programme.
-At least one of these subjects must be selected in consultation with the supervising professor as a preparation for the master's final project.
+At least one of these subjects must be selected in consultation with the supervising professor as a preparation for the final master's assignment.

 Compulsory courses MME track

 Code Name EC

 193700040 AMM Inorganic materials science 5

-201500512 Technology Venturing and Societal Embedding 5

 193775020 AMM Physical organic chemistry 5

+1 elective of a list of non-technical subjects 5

 Sub total 15

+Advanced Materials Science Project

 193700050 AMM Project Organic materials science 10

 193700070 AMM Project inorganic materials science and molecular science and technology

 Sub total 10

 Elective courses ≥ 5

-Master's final project 45
+Internship & Job Orientation Project: optional

+Master assignment 45

 Total ≥ 75